 Tiny, Mobile, and Manufactured Homes Laws

 Because many areas of Kansas do not have building codes, it is much easier to legally live in a small home, such as an RV.
 However, the lack of codes does not mean a county doesn’t have zoning laws.
-These zoning laws can make it illegal to live in an RV or manufactured home in Kansas.
+These zoning laws can make living in an RV or manufactured home in Kansas illegal.

 Many zoning laws have minimum size requirements for residential homes.
 It’s also common to limit manufactured homes to certain zones.
-Some places, like Harvey County, specifically forbid mobile homes in parts of their zoning laws.
+Some places, like Harvey County, expressly forbid mobile dwellings in parts of their zoning laws.

 Off-Grid Electricity in Kansas

 Off grid electric systems are legal in Kansas.
 There are few restrictions on solar panels.
-Many areas have adopted the International Electric Code, so your system will have to meet all aspects of the code.
+Many areas have adopted the International Electric Code, so your system must meet all aspects of the code.
 Most places also require a permit and inspection for electrical work.

 Wind Power Laws in Kansas

 Wind power is very popular in Kansas, and the State already generates 40% of its power from wind.
 Because of this, many zoning laws specifically address wind turbines.
-They are legal, but you will need to check the requirements for maximum height, parcel size, and setbacks.
+They are legal, but you must check the requirements for maximum height, parcel size, and setbacks.

 Example Setback Requirements for Wind Turbines: